powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 - the order code is stored in the `orderCode` property
 - the element name is stored in the `elementName` property

-The lines connected between two real nodes are converted into a [AC line](../../grid_model/network_subnetwork.md#line), except if its impedance is too small (e.g. smaller than `0.05`).
+The lines connected between two real nodes are converted into an [AC line](../../grid_model/network_subnetwork.md#line), except if its impedance is too small (e.g. smaller than `0.05`).
 In that particular case, the line is considered as a busbar coupler, and a [switch](../../grid_model/network_subnetwork.md#breakerswitch) is created.
-The susceptance of the UCTE line is splitted in two, to initialize `B1` and `B2` with equal values.
+The susceptance of the UCTE line is split in two, to initialize `B1` and `B2` with equal values.
-If the current limits is defined, a permanent limit is created for both ends of the line.
+If the current limits are defined, a permanent limit is created for both ends of the line.
 The element name of the UCTE line is stored in the `elementName` property.

 The lines connected between a read node and an X-node are converted into a [dangling line](../../grid_model/network_subnetwork.md#dangling-line).